CamDavidsonPilon/lifetimes/docs/intro.rst

    usage history.
 (Alive = logins.
 Die = removed the app)
 -  Predicting repeat purchases from a customer.
 (Alive = actively purchasing.
 Die = became disinterested with your product)
--  Predicting the lifetime values of your customers
+-  Predicting the lifetime value of your customers

 Specific Application: Customer Lifetime Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As emphasized by P. Fader and B. Hardie, understanding and acting on
 customer lifetime value (CLV) is the most important part of your
-business's sales efforts. `And (apparently) everyone is doing it
+business’s sales efforts. `And (apparently) everyone is doing it
 wrong <https://www.youtube.com/watch?v=guj2gVEEx4s>`__. *Lifetimes* is a
 Python library to calculate CLV for you.